-The Academy has received an allocation of £31,064 for the 2019-20 academic year.
+The Academy anticipates it will receive an allocation of £30,480 on 1st March 2020 for the 2019-20 academic year.

 Identifying and Supporting Catch-Up Premium Pupils

 The Academy uses the detailed breakdown provided in the 'Question Level Analysis' function of the ASP (Analyse School Performance) service to identify the specific pupils and / or micro-populations in which our new Y7 pupils did not reach the expected standard.
 We then use the analysis of this information to tailor our provision for these pupils to meet their needs and accelerate their progress in mathematics, reading, grammar, punctuation and spelling.